ls-root/loading/articles/An Excellent Thing Vimium.md

 ## What Does `Vimium` Do?
 You might be wondering why this post is also in the `Linux` category.
 Let me explain.

 `vi` (and its variants like `vim` and `neovim`) is a text editor that relies heavily on keyboard shortcuts.
 You can get really fast with it.
 For example, in `vim`, you use `h`, `j`, `k`, and `l` to navigate because those keys are located on the home row—no need to stretch your fingers.
-It’s all about **speed** and **productivity** (because using the mouse is slow).
+It's all about **speed** and **productivity** (because using the mouse is slow).

 Now imagine you're a developer using `vim`.
 While programming, you might wonder: _"How can I add two numbers in Python?"_ So you open your browser and search for it—but then you need to move your hand off the keyboard to click a search result.
-That’s a speed bump.
+That's a speed bump.

-Here’s where **Vimium** comes in.
+Here's where **Vimium** comes in.

 When you have the `Vimium` extension installed and press `f`, Vimium assigns a label (usually two letters) to every clickable element on the page.
 You just type the letters corresponding to the link or button you want to click—**no mouse needed**.